ydb-platform/benchhelpers/db_installers/ydb/README.md

 This guide explains how to deploy YDB on your machines.

+> Note: This is not a production deployment method.
+There are scripts that will allow you to run YDB and test as easily as possible.

 The deployment algorithm in the scripts is almost identical to the instructions in [Deploying a YDB cluster on virtual or bare-metal servers](https://ydb.tech/en/docs/deploy/manual/deploy-ydb-on-premises) with authentication disabled.

 ## Requirements